databricks-academy/cli-demo/cli-orch.md

 databricks jobs create -h
 ```

 For now, we'll just trigger a run of the job we defined in the UI.
-Use the same `<job-id>` in the following command:
+Use the same `<job_id>` in the following command:

 ```
 databricks jobs run-now --job-id <job_id>
 ```

 This command will output the run-id for your job.

-Substitute this for `<run-id>` and execute the following:
+**NOTE**: Functionality has changed for getting run information with the introduction of multi-task jobs.
+A job run will contain multiple task runs.
+You can retrieve the run ID and progress of each task by substituting the `<job_run_id>` and execute the following:

 ```
-databricks runs get-output --run-id <run_id>
+databricks runs get --run-id <job_run_id>
 ```

-This will output the current status of your job.
-Execute this command a few times until you see `SUCCESS` returned as the status.
-If you run a notebook with an exist status, amongst the returned fields will be a `notebook_output` field.
-Using `--notebook-params` and `notebook_output`, you can build simple conditionals that trigger control flow in your notebook-based pipelines, and pass parameters and values between your orchestration tooling and your scheduled notebooks.
+This will output the current status of your job, as well as each of the tasks in the job.
+Exexcute the command multiple times to see the progress of your tasks.
+Note that on task run completion, a `run_page_url` will appear with a link back to the notebook output.

 To shut down your interactive cluster, use the same cluster ID as before to execute: